brycewray/hugo-site/content/posts/2020/10/forward-paas.md

 ## Stay tuned

 Since I wasn’t quite sure upfront how this would work for me, I bought only one month of the Workers Unbundled plan; so we’ll see in a few weeks whether I stick with this or move the site back to one of the other hosts I’ve used.
 At this writing, the performance numbers I’m seeing are impressive.

-<div class="yellowBox"><p><strong>Update, 2020-10-21</strong>: It was an interesting experiment—and well worth your trying out, if you’re so inclined—but I decided not to stick with this solution.
-Might have stuck around if Workers Unbundled had a free tier (especially since I’m considering adding a <a href="/posts/2020/10/conversation-piece">for-pay commenting setup</a>), but it doesn’t and I doubt seriously it ever will.</p></div>

 ----